MicrosoftDocs/dynamics365-guidance/guidance/business-processes/pattern-set-customer-credit-limits-for-group-of-customers.md

 ---
-title: Set customer credit limits for a group of customers pattern
+title: Manually set, define, and check credit limit patterns for a group of customers
 description: Set customer credit limits for a group of customers using Dynamics 365 to manage credit limits. ms.date: 02/06/2023 ms.topic: conceptual